-At the Capacity Tier step of the wizard, specify an object storage repository to which you want to offload your data and configure policies to trigger data transfer.
+At the Capacity Tier step of the wizard, select an object storage repository that you want to add as a capacity extent.
+Then specify when to move and/or copy data.

-- You can only add one object storage per scale-out backup repository.
+- You can add only one capacity extent per scale-out backup repository.

 - An object storage repository cannot be added as part of two or more different scale-out backup repositories at the same time.